 I know that you have tried everything you could to handle this on your own.
 You may have spoken to family and friends.
 You tried to forget it and move on with your life.
 On the other hand, you may feel “out of it,” find it hard to concentrate, know something isn’t right, but you just can’t seem to have a healthy relationship or to stop problematic behaviors.
 I know it is an awesome act of courage to be able to pick up the phone and ask for help, and then walk through the door for your first session.
 I know this because I’ve been there.

-In addition to my expertise in trauma and addictions, I also work with anxiety, depression, codependency, food issues and chronic medical conditions.
+In addition to my expertise in trauma and addictions, I also work with anxiety, codependency, food issues and domestic violence survivors.
 I invite you to call me at 832-559-2622.
-I look forward to meeting you, learning about your experiences and accompanying you on your journey to recovery.
+I look forward to meeting you, learning about your experiences, and accompanying you on your journey to recovery.

 Susan is a Licensed Clinical Social Worker in the State of Texas.
 She is an EMDR trained therapist (2009).
 From the University of Houston, she holds a Master of Social Work degree and a Bachelor of Arts in Psychology.
 She has worked in behavioral health hospitals, outpatient clinics and private practice, and residential substance abuse treatment facilities (and she has extensive personal and professional knowledge of the recovery process).